-Also: I’m a bad nurse.
+Also: my impatience makes me a bad nurse.
 I like things to be “fine.”
-I am annoyed by sickness and injury as if they were personal weaknesses.
+I am annoyed by sickness and injury as if they are personal weaknesses.
 Sigh.
 Bad nurse.

 I’m also thinking we should tell the people we love that WE REALLY DO LOVE THEM.
 Because the Thanksgiving table changes.
 People somehow get swapped out.
 This year I will have to make a giant paper Cope Cut-out.